by John Salt - November 2020

 I always enjoy writing about 450 size, ready to fly RC helicopter packages because I'm so fond of this size and package for beginners to start with.
 It's the size I would start with myself, and what I recommend to those who are serious about taking up the hobby; simply because this size RC helicopter offers many advantages which include:

-I have done many write-ups and reviews over the past 10 years now of various 400/450 size ready to fly heli packages.
-Blade's 330X and now Align's 450LP ARTF, are the two top current contenders in this market.
+I have done many write-ups and reviews over the past 10 years now of various 400/450 size ready to fly heli packages including Blade's 330's and now Align's 450LP ARTF, being the top contender in this market.

 The type of beginner looking at 450's as their first or perhaps second collective pitch RC helicopter will be serious about getting into the hobby.
 These are the people I like helping the most.